Asphalt Anchor Installation Guide

 Required Supplies

-Section titled “Required Supplies”- Drilling: SDS+ or SDS MAX masonry drill bit, hammer drill
+Section titled “Required Supplies”- Drilling: SDS+ or SDS MAX drill & masonry bit

 - Adhesive: EPX2 (cement) or EPX3 (epoxy)